 My dad was the funniest person I knew.
 The jokes were often terrible but he told them with such warmth and mischief that you had to laugh.
 He was an artist by calling and a shipping clerk to pay the bills.
 He was short, bald and paunchy (thanks for those genes, dad!).
 He boasted that he stored soup in his moustache.
 He had a thick Argentine accent and a set of catchphrases that he’d deploy whenever the conversation lulled: “Yesterday is history, tomorrow is mystery!”, “Buy now, pay tomorrow!”
 “Never a dull moment!”

 He was born in Buenos Aires in 1936, the second of four children; two boys and two girls.
 His mother was either born in Argentina or arrived there when she was a toddler.
-His father was born in Ukraine, but fled – a combination of antisemitism and the unappetising prospect of being conscripted into the Russian Army.
-He arrived in Argentina aged 24, having acquired an understanding of Spanish after five years in Romania.
-He sold electrical goods wholesale to shops; my grandmother worked in one of the shops on his route.
-He asked her out and she said yes.
+His father was born in Ukraine, but fled – a combination of antisemitism and the unappetising prospect of being conscription into the Russian army.
+He spent five years in Romania before getting on a boat to anywhere that took him to Argentina.

 I get the impression that my dad had a happy childhood.
 Where I stayed at home reading and playing computer games, he was out on the streets, skipping classes and playing football in the barrio with his friends; I think he was more comfortable in the company of others than I ever was.
 Being at ease with people is an underrated life-skill.